Battle of Cowpens: Background

 Greene decided that his weak army could not meet the British in a stand-up fight.
 He made the unconventional decision to divide his army, sending a detachment west of the Catawba River to raise the morale of the locals and find supplies beyond the limited amounts available around Charlotte.
 Greene gave Morgan command of this wing and instructed him to join with the militia west of the Catawba and take command of them.
 Morgan headed west on December 21, charged with taking position between the Broad and Pacolet rivers and protecting the civilians in that area.
-He had 600 men, some 400 of whom were Continentals, mostly the Marylanders.
+He had 600 men, some 400 of whom were Continentals, mostly from Delaware and Maryland.
 The rest were Virginia militia who had experience as Continentals.
-By Christmas Day, Morgan had reached the Pacolet River.
+By Christmas Day, Morgan had reached the Pacolet.
 He was joined by 60 more South Carolina militiamen led by the experienced guerrilla partisan Andrew Pickens.
 Other militia from Georgia and the Carolinas joined Morgan's camp.

 Meanwhile, Lord Cornwallis was planning to return to North Carolina and conduct the invasion that he had postponed after the defeat at Kings Mountain.
 Morgan's force represented a threat to his left.
-Additionally, Cornwallis received incorrect intelligence claiming that Morgan was going to attack the important British fort of American Loyalists at Ninety Six, in western South Carolina.
-Seeking to save the fort and defeat Morgan's command, Cornwallis on January 2 ordered cavalry (dragoons) Lieutenant Colonel Banastre Tarleton to the west.
+Additionally, Cornwallis received incorrect intelligence claiming that Morgan was going to attack the important British fort of American Loyalists at Ninety Six, South Carolina.
+Seeking to save the fort and defeat Morgan's command, Cornwallis on January 1, 1781, with a follow-up message on January 2 ordered cavalry (dragoons) commanded by Lieutenant Colonel Banastre Tarleton to the west.

-Tarleton was 26 years old and had enjoyed a spectacular career in his service with the British in the colonies.
-In December 1776, he and a small party surprised and captured Colonial General Charles Lee in New Jersey.
+Tarleton had enjoyed a spectacular career in his service with the British in the colonies.
+In December 1776, he and a small party surprised and captured American General Charles Lee in New Jersey.
 He served with distinction at the siege of Charleston and the Battle of Camden.
-Commanding the British Legion, a mixed infantry/cavalry force composed of American Loyalists who constituted some of the best British troops in the Carolinas, Tarleton won victories at Monck's Corner and Fishing Creek.
-He became infamous among colonists after his victory at the Battle of Waxhaws, where his men had killed American soldiers after they had surrendered.
-In Tarleton's account published in the British Isles in 1781, he said that his horse had been shot from under him during the initial charge and his men, thinking him dead, engaged in "a vindictive asperity not easily restrained".
+Commanding the British Legion—a mixed infantry/cavalry force composed of American Loyalists who constituted some of the best British troops in the Carolinas—Tarleton won victories at Monck's Corner and Fishing Creek.
+He became infamous among colonists after his victory at the Battle of Waxhaws, where his men were accused of killing American soldiers after they had surrendered.
+Fleeing Patriots believed at least one soldier who had surrendered picked up a gun and shot at Tarleton.
+Tarleton wrote in his 1781 history that his horse had been shot from under him during the initial charge and his men, thinking him murdered, attacked relentlessly until brought under control.

 Tarleton and the Legion marched to Ninety Six.
 After learning Morgan was not there, Tarleton asked for reinforcements of British regulars, which Cornwallis sent.
 Tarleton set out with his enlarged command to drive Morgan across the Broad River.
 On January 12 he received accurate news of Morgan's location and continued with hard marching, building boats to cross rivers that were flooding with winter rains.
 Receiving word that Tarleton was in hot pursuit, Morgan retreated north to avoid being trapped between Tarleton and Cornwallis.